Proctitis and Anusitis

 Anatomy

 It is important to recognize that most inflammatory processes of the rectum also involve the adjacent colon and the anus.
-Controversy remains regarding the anatomy of the rectum and the anus.
-Some authorities say that the rectum starts at the level of the third sacral vertebra, whereas others consider the start of the rectum to be at the sacral promontory.
+The exact anatomy of the rectum and anus and the delineation of where each one begins and ends are ongoing topics of discussion, with some authorities appreciating the start of the rectum at the level of the third sacral vertebra and others considering the start of the rectum to be at the sacral promontory.
+Most agree that the rectum transitions to the anus where the epithelial cells change from columnar cells to squamous cells.

 In proctitis and anusitis, the anatomy does not change therapy, because a significant overlap between anorectal inflammation and rectosigmoid inflammation exists.